BEST COLLEGES FOR

 |Assessment in Elementary Education||Details the meaning of assessment.
 Explores how formative and summative assessments are used in the classroom.
 Analyses reliability and validity, standardized assessments, and assessment frameworks.|

-Those in the teaching field who wish to further their own education can pursue a master’s degree in teaching online.
+Those in the teaching field who wish to further their education can pursue an master’s degree in teaching and education.
 A master’s degree in teaching enables the student to heighten their knowledge about teaching and helps them to gain even more specialized skills.
-These programs offer numerous specialization areas, like multiple-subject teaching or single-subject teaching.
-A more in-depth look into the practice of teaching and instructional technology are also topics students can investigate to promote within their own classroom an engaging environment.
+These programs offer numerous areas of specialization like multiple-subject teaching or single-subject teaching.

-Although the curriculum can vary considerably, listed below are some courses that can be found in the typical curriculum for a master’s degree in teaching.
+Although the curriculum varies – more so at some of the best online colleges for education – listed below are some of the courses that can be found in the typical curriculum for a master’s degree in teaching:

 |Educational Measurement and Assessment||Explores theories and techniques of educational measurement and assessment for curriculum planning, development, delivery, feedback and improvement.|